eurohlam/rss2kindle/README.md

 * Docker 1.12.6
 * Docker-compose 1.8.1

-There are four containers that have to be run:
+There are 5 containers that have to be run:
 * MongoDB 3.2.10.
 Dockerfile is located in `docker-dir/mongo`. https://hub.docker.com/_/mongo/
 * Tomcat 9.0.
 There are two containers with Tomcat:
   * the first one is for REST API application.
 Dockerfile is located in `docker-dir/tomcat/rss2kindle-api-dockerfile`.
   * the second one is for Web UI application.
 Dockerfile is located in `docker-dir/tomcat/rss2kindle-web-dockerfile`.
   * Image: https://hub.docker.com/_/tomcat/
 * MailHog 1.0.
 Dockerfile is located in `docker-dir/mailhog`. https://hub.docker.com/r/mailhog/mailhog/
+* Traefik 2.1.4.
+HTTP reverse proxy and load balancer. https://hub.docker.com/_/traefik

 You can run whole environment using one maven command: